 This postcard-perfect beach destination, including charming Pass-a-Grille to the south, provides soul-soothing, sugar-white sands and welcoming blue waters, plus opportunities for as much adventure or relaxation as you desire.
 Here, you’ll discover historic neighborhoods, eclectic shopping, fantastic sunset spots and great restaurants.
 Plus, you can settle into accommodations that suit you – from world-renowned resorts to mom-and-pop motels to quaint bed-and-breakfasts.
 There’s something for everyone in St. Pete Beach.

 Fort De Soto Park

 Fort De Soto Park, one of the area’s southernmost beaches, has an awards resume to match its many attractions.
+In 2014, it was named USA Today's "Best Family Beach" of the year.
 In 2011, the editors of Parents, the nation's top-selling parenting and family lifestyle magazine, named Fort De Soto Park America's best family beach.
 In both 2008 and 2009, TripAdvisor also voted Fort De Soto the No. 1 beach in North America.

 Parents will especially love watching their swimmers frolic in the park’s lagoon-like Gulf waters, created by a natural sandbar just off the coast.
 But the fun doesn’t end there: This gorgeous, 1,100-acre beach playground is spread out over five islands, offering plenty of opportunities to enjoy the beach and explore the area’s natural wonders, but still within reach of tons of convenient amenities.
 Favorite park features include the leash-free dog beach, historic fort, boat launch, boat docks, two fishing piers, shaded picnic areas and miles of cycling and kayaking trails.